Follow the Know Your Customer guidelines to avoid VAT risks in your business

 Consider these matters when buying something

-Please note that any of these characteristics do not directly indicate that you are dealing with the shadow economy.
+Please note that any of the items below, relating to the Know Your Customer guidelines does not directly indicate that you are dealing with the shadow economy.
 However, if you notice that multiple characteristics are met, you have reason to suspect your business partner’s integrity in tax matters.
 Check your business partners’ background carefully, or decline from doing business with them if necessary, in order to avoid risks in your own activities.

 - You receive offers that seem too good to be true without asking for them.

 - The seller is a new, recently established or recently registered company with no financial or trading history.